-Are you looking for the best waterfalls near Portland?
-I spend most of my weekends hiking with my husband in Oregon.
-In that time, I’ve seen hundreds of waterfalls and there’s a surprising amount near Portland (where I’m proud to call home).
+The best waterfalls near Portland are some of the most stunning in the entire Pacific Northwest, and I’ve spent years exploring them all.
+I spend most of my weekends hiking with my husband in Oregon, and in that time I’ve seen hundreds of waterfalls.
+There’s a surprising number near Portland (where I’m proud to call home), and today I’m sharing my favorites with you.

 I didn’t want that knowledge to go to waste, so today I wanted to share my personal list of the best waterfalls near Portland.
 I’m not one for small talk, let’s dive into the good stuff.